-Elvish or Middle-earth language is a language that was used to communicate among the Elves.
+Elvish, or Middle-earth language, is a language that was used to communicate among the Elves.
 J. R. R. Tolkien created the language for his Elves.
-These Elves are fictitious, mythological, and partly heavenly bodies that were found in the fantasies of the author’s novel; The Hobbit, and The Lord of the Rings.
+These Elves are fictitious, mythological, and partly heavenly bodies found in the fantasies of the author’s novels, The Hobbit and The Lord of the Rings.

 In the modern age, the language has evolved and gained popularity.
-A lot of Citizens nowadays, search for a translator to convert the regular English text to the Elvish language.
+Many citizens nowadays search for a translator to convert regular English text to the Elvish language.

 English-Elvish Translator – Angelfire

-Angelfire translator is a translator which users can use without facing any difficulties.
+The Angelfire translator is a translator that users can use without difficulties.
 English-Elvish translator spontaneously gives the result just in a single click.
-This tool includes only one-page, and its interface is user-welcoming.
+This tool includes only one page, and its interface is user-welcoming.

-You can type or paste your content and convert it according to the elvish language.
-So, we will surely recommend you to use this translator and appreciate its outstanding results in your digital life.
+You can type or paste your content and convert it according to the Elvish language.
+So, we will surely recommend using this translator and appreciate its outstanding results in your digital life.

-Fun Translations is the first website that provides a complete variety of diverse translators like Shakespeare translator, Sindarin translator, Yoda Speak translator, Pirate Speak translator, and most importantly, Elvish Translator.
+Fun Translations is the first website that provides diverse translators like Shakespeare translator, Sindarin translator, Yoda Speak translator, Pirate Speak translator, and most importantly, Elvish Translators.
 Using Fun translations is manageable.
-Users need to enter the text or sentence that they want to translate into the Elvish language.
+Users need to enter the text or sentence they want to translate into Elvish.

-When it comes to translation English to elvish, this site provides two options.
-As we know that the Sindarin and Quenya are the two dialects of elvish mainly spoken by the elves in the Lord of Rings and the Hobbit.
+When it comes to translating English to elvish, this site provides two options as we know that the Sindarin and Quenya are the two dialects of elvish mainly spoken by the elves in the Lord of Rings and the Hobbit.

-This website has a box in which you have to type or paste the text of the English sentence that you require to translate into Elvish.
-The website will translate the submitted sentence in the Elvish language.
+This website has a box where you must type or paste the text of the English sentence you require to translate into Elvish.
+The website will translate the submitted sentence into the Elvish language.

-This site provides you with the option to translate you text or phrase into any of the ones you want to.
+This site allows you to translate your text or phrase into any of the ones you want to.
 Or even both.

 Visit: Fun Translations